OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Our School Garden Teacher Training supports schools to integrate the school garden into multiple subject areas using place-based, experiential learning.

-Kate Lundquist is a watershed advocate, researcher, co-author, educator, artist and community collaborator.
-She has been a part of OAEC’s WATER Institute in Western Sonoma County since 2005.
-She directs our Bring Back the Beaver Campaign towards the greater inclusion of beaver in watershed restoration and the recovery of salmonids.
+Kate Lundquist is a watershed advocate, researcher, author, educator, artist and community collaborator.
+She co-directs OAEC’s WATER Institute, a program she has been working with since 2005.
+Kate directs our Bring Back the Beaver Campaign towards the greater inclusion of beaver in habitat restoration and the recovery of listed species.
 Her most recent research focuses on re-evaluating the historic range of beaver in California.
-Kate enjoys cultivating her own watershed literacy through observing, tending and foraging from the wilds of North America’s diverse ecosystems.
+Kate enjoys increasing her own watershed literacy through observing and tending diverse ecosystems in the western United States.

 On Staff Since: 2005 Phone: x118